Mir Quasem Ali: Early life

-Mir Quasem Ali was born to Mir Tayeb Ali and Rabeya Begum.
-He was born in Munsidangi Sutalori in Manikganj on 31 December 1952.
+Mir Quasem Ali was born to Mir Tayeb Ali and Rabeya Begum in Munsidangi Sutalori, Manikganj, on 31 December 1952.
 He joined the Islami Chhatra Sangha in 1967 while studying in Chittagong Collegiate School.

 Business

 Mir Quasem Ali was a former director of Islami Bank, and chairman of the Diganta Media Corporation, which owns Diganta TV.
 He founded the Ibn Sina Trust and was a key figure in the establishment of the NGO Rabita al-Alam al-Islami.
 He was the chairman of Keari Ltd, Association of Multipurpose Welfare Agencies of Bangladesh and Agro Industrial Trust, director of marketing of Ibn Sina Pharmaceutical Industries, member secretary of Fouad Al-Khateeb Charity Foundation.
 He was part of management in Industrialists and Businessmen Welfare Foundation, Allama Iqbal Sangsad, International Islamic University Chittagong, Darul Ihsan University, Centre for Strategy and Peace Studies.

-Bangladesh Liberation War
+Bangladesh War of Independence

-Mir Quasem was a first-year student of Chittagong College in 1971, where he was pursuing a bachelor's degree in physics.
+Mir Quasem was a first-year student of Chittagong College in 1971 where he was pursuing a bachelor's degree in physics.
 He was the president of Chittagong Chhatra Sangha's unit.
 He was elected to the Pakistan Islami Chhatra Sangha's provincial working council on 6 November.
 He was also general secretary of East Pakistan Islami Chhatra Sangha.
-Al-Badr was a paramilitary force composed of Jamaat e Islami's then student wing Islami Chhatra Sangha to support the Pakistan army and crackdown on pro-liberation groups.
-Al-Badr branch of Chittagong seized Mohamaya Bhaban building at Andrrkilla.
-The building was owned by a local Hindu family.
+Al-Badr was a paramilitary force composed of Jamaat e Islami's then student wing Islami Chhatra Sangha to support the Pakistan army and crackdown on pro-independence groups.

+The Al-Badr branch of Chittagong seized Mohamaya Bhaban building at Anderkilla, owned by a local Hindu family.
 They renamed it "Dalim Hotel" and used it as an interrogation and detention centre.
-Pro- Bangladeshi activists Jahangir Alam Chowdhury and Syed Md Emran testified at Quasem's trial that the prison was used to torture suspected members of Mukti Bahini; Mukti Bahini members "Jasim", Tuntu Sen and Ranjit Das were killed at this place.
+Pro-independence activists Jahangir Alam Chowdhury and Syed Md Emran testified at Quasem's trial that the prison was used to torture suspected members of Mukti Bahini; Mukti Bahini members "Jasim", Tuntu Sen and Ranjit Das were killed at this place.
 Witnesses testified at the trial that guards at hotel Dalim would announce the arrival of Quasem with "Mr Quasem has come.
 Mr Commander has come."